luci-project/eval-atc23/expat/README.md

     ./summary-distribution-package.sh log-{vanilla-test,debian,ubuntu}-*

-To verify this table, the Docker output (`out-docker.log`) might be the most human readable way of the evaluation output.
+To verify this table, the Docker output (`out-docker.log`) might be the most human-readable way of the evaluation output.

 (The script is not able to calculate the values for *stable* releases, this was done manually in Table 3)